-This campus houses the Schools of Theology, Humanities, Sociology, Law and Politics, Economics, Business Administration, Human welfare studies, “Language, Communication, and Culture”, and Law School, Institute of Business and Accounting (Business School, Accounting School), as well as most of the administrative offices of Kwansei Gakuin.
+This campus houses the Schools of Theology, Humanities, Sociology, Law and Politics, Economics, Business Administration, Human welfare studies, International Studies, “Language, Communication, and Culture”, and Law School, Institute of Business and Accounting (Business School, Accounting School), as well as most of the administrative offices of Kwansei Gakuin.

 This campus houses the Schools of Education, the Junior College, and Kindergarten.
 This campus is 10 minutes from the Nishinomiya Uegahara Campus on foot, and filled with children’s glee and warm-hearted atmosphere.

 This eco-friendly campus, KSC houses the School of Policy Studies, and School of Science and Technology.
 KSC is fully equipped with excellent facility for advanced research activities.

 The same architectural style as its Nishinomiya-Uegahara predecessor is shared.
 This campus is located in the city of Sanda, about an hour to 70 minutes from Nishinomiya by shuttle bus.

 The Osaka Umeda Campus is in the Applause Tower, where is a short walk from central stations of Osaka city, such as Hankyu Umeda Station, Osaka City Subway Umeda Station, and JR Osaka Station.
 Besides holding numerous graduate school classes for working people, the campus offers support for lifelong learning and student job placement.
 It is also a base for industry-academia linking and PR activities.

 The Tokyo Marunouchi Campus is on the 10th floor of the Sapia Tower, next to Tokyo Station.